 Studies have shown that getting the proper amount of omega-3 fatty acids helps to improve your dog's cognitive function and overall brain health.
 And those improvements can help your dog have better memory and even better physical performance.
 It's possible that omega-3 supplementation could help dogs avoid obsessive-compulsive behaviors like pacing and excessive licking.

-In the same way that fatty acid supplementation can help joint health in a preventative way, it can also help dogs maintain good brain health and cognitive function before any problems appear.
-Your vet may also recommend omega-3 fatty acids once your dog starts to show signs of cognitive impairment.
+In the same way that fatty acid supplementation can help joint health in a preventative way, it may also help dogs maintain good brain health and cognitive function before any problems appear.
+Your vet may also recommend omega-3 fatty acids if your dog starts to show signs of cognitive impairment.

 Good Skin Health

 Omega-3 fatty acids are also good for your dog's skin and coat health.
-Thanks to the anti-inflammatory properties of omega-3, things like hot spots, yeast infections, and skin allergies are less likely to occur or likely to be less severe in dogs who get the proper amount in their diets.
-Ultimately, it helps your dog avoid dry skin and maintain a healthy, shiny, and smooth coat of fur with minimal shedding.
+Thanks to the anti-inflammatory properties of omega-3, things like skin irritations and seasonal skin allergies are less likely to occur or likely to be less severe in dogs who get the proper amount in their diets.
+Ultimately, it may help your dog avoid dry skin and maintain a healthy, shiny, and smooth coat of fur with minimal shedding.

 While the above health improvements are the main advantages of fatty acids, there are other benefits to making sure your dog's diet has the right balance of omega-3 and 6 fatty acids.
-These nutrients are thought to prevent or improve autoimmune disorders, help with hyper-excitability issues, lower stress levels, promote healthy reproduction, and even slow the development and spread of certain cancer cells.
+These nutrients are thought to prevent or improve autoimmune problems, help with hyper-excitability issues, lower stress levels, promote healthy reproduction, and even slow the development of dangerous cells.
 Frankly, plenty of omega-3 fatty acids (as well as the right level of omega-6 fatty acids) are a great thing for many aspects of your dog's health and well-being.